MyPureCloud/developer-center-blog/source/2018-09-11-access-local-service-from-the-cloud/index.html.markdown

            ~~~
             * Go to Test section and type in "Test" for the first name and "Account" for last name.
             <img src="/2018-09-11-access-local-service-from-the-cloud/screenshot6.png" alt="PureCloud Actions"  style="display:block;width: 80%;padding:10px;">
-            * Uncheck Flatten output and hit Run Action
+            * Uncheck **Flatten output** and hit **Run Action**
             * In the results, you can expand JSON and see the response sent back from your webservice.

 ## Summary
 This demonstrates how you can expose any service that is running locally to PureCloud, so it can be used by any of our tools,
 including Architect and Scripter.
 This is a great solution for services that are behind a companies firewall and eliminates
 the need for a Bridge Server to get to them.
+Genesys is not affiliated with ngrok, but we did find this service extremely helpful
+and wanted to pass along the information to our customers.

 _**Architecture Note:** Would you use this approach to hit services that are publicly facing?
 No. In that scenario, you would still use a
 [Custom Action in PureCloud](https://help.mypurecloud.com/articles/create-custom-action-integrations/), but instead of fronting it with ngrok, you would just use the service's publicly facing URL._